American cuisine: World War II and later

 Highly processed foods of the mid-20th century included novelty elements like multi-colored Jell-O using various chemical food colorings, prepared breakfast cereals marketed to children with large amounts of sugar and artificial colors (e.g. Froot Loops).
 Fruit-flavored punches made with artificial fruit flavorings (e.g. Tang, Hi-C).
 Mid-20th-century foods also added novelty packaging elements like spray cheese in an aerosol can, pimento-stuffed olives, and drink pouches.

 The development of the microwave oven resulted in the creation of industrial food products and packaging intended to take advantage of the opportunities and overcome the unique challenges of that technology.
 Microwave popcorn is an example of such a product.

-Throughout the second half of the 20th century, the US commercial food system has become increasingly dependent on subsidized maize (corn) production to provide feed for livestock and ingredients for human foods such as high-fructose corn syrup.
-It is estimated that the typical American gets 70 percent of their carbon intake from maize (corn) sources.
+Throughout the second half of the 20th century, the US commercial food system has become increasingly dependent on subsidized corn (maize) production to provide feed for livestock and ingredients for human foods such as high-fructose corn syrup.
+It is estimated that the typical American gets 70 percent of their carbon intake from corn sources.

 The last half of the 20th century saw the development of controversial technological innovations intended to lower the cost of or increase the safety of commercial food, including food irradiation, genetically modified organisms, livestock treated with antibiotics/hormones, and concentrated animal feeding operations.
 Activists have raised concerns about the wholesomeness, safety, or humaneness of these innovations and recommend alternatives such as organic produce, veganism/vegetarianism, and locavore diets.

-Fast-food restaurants with standardized product and franchised service models began to appear and spread with the development of the highway system.
+Fast-food restaurants with standardized products and franchised service models began to appear and spread as the highway system developed.
 White Castle (1916) was one of the first examples.
 Franchising was introduced in 1921 by A&W Root Beer.
 The McDonald brothers created their "Speedee Service System" in 1948.
 Other examples include Burger King, Wendy's, Pizza Hut, Domino's Pizza, Subway, Arby's, KFC, Popeyes and Taco Bell.